HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 **All** mCODE Data Senders MUST respond to `GET [base]/Group?code=mcode-patient` with either zero or one Group resource.
 If zero Group resources are returned, all patients with cancer diagnoses (as defined above) will be considered to be "mCODE Patients."
 If a Group resource is returned, patients not referenced in the Group resource are assumed to be out of scope, independent of any cancer diagnosis.
 This requirement is reflected in ALL CapabilityStatements referenced in this section.

 The following CapabilityStatements define the various methods participants can use to identify mCODE Patients.
-Participants MUST support at least one of the CapabilityStatements listed from **most to least preferable** below:
+Participants implementing a pull architecture MUST support at least one of the CapabilityStatements listed from **most to least preferable** below:

 1. **Patients-in-group** approach (CapabilityStatements for the [sender][mcode-sender-patients-in-group] and [receiver][mcode-receiver-patients-in-group]):